-As tax season is upon us, let’s take a look at some of the unique tax breaks that homeowners are able to take advantage of:
+As tax season is upon us, let’s take a look at some of the unique tax breaks that homeowners can take advantage of:

 For many first-time home buyers, one of the most pleasant surprises come tax season is the knowledge that your mortgage interest is tax-deductible.
 At the start of January, you should have received a notice from your lender letting you know how much mortgage interest you paid throughout the year.
-Homeowners are allowed deduct the tax from up to $1 million of debt used to purchase, or even, improve your home.
+Homeowners are allowed to deduct the tax from up to $1 million of debt used to purchase, or even, improve your home.
+(Click here to see Northern Michigan's finest collection of vacation rentals)

 PENALTY-FREE IRA WITHDRAWALS